 How Much Does Breast Explant Surgery Cost?

-Some plastic surgeons may have one single, all-inclusive cost for breast explant surgery.
+Some plastic surgeons may have a single, all-inclusive cost for breast explant surgery.
 In this case, there are no hidden fees, and everything is lumped into one sum.

 Other surgeons may charge a specific surgeon’s fee but then provide an itemized cost breakdown of the additional costs.
 Regardless of how this surgery is billed, the cost of every breast implant removal surgery can be broken down into the individual costs associated with the procedure, including: